Updated on March 10th, 2025

 That’s why you’ll often see SHU ranges instead of exact numbers.
 Your bottle of Tabasco (2,500–5,000 SHU) might be mild today, but next week’s batch could pack an unexpected punch.

 Not all peppers are created equal.
 Some barely register on the Scoville Scale, while others can ruin your afternoon with a single bite.
-Here’s a breakdown of where different peppers and sauces land:
+Here’s a breakdown of where different Scoville rating for:

 Pepper/Sauce | Scoville Units (SHU) | Heat Level |